reabdi/llms/llama2/chatbot/readme.md

 # LLM-Based Memory-Enabled Chatbot
 **Goal:**
-The goal of this model is to create an LLm-based chatbot with the ability to have momory.
+The goal of this model is to create an LLm-based chatbot with the ability to have memory.
 The user can select an LLM from the following available open source models or a custom model from [Replicate](https://replicate.com/collections/trainable-language-models)
 * LLama 7b, 13b, and 70b
 * Mixtral 7b
 * Google T5 XL